Whenever my life gets me so down,

 - Curse Cut Short: In the natural disaster episode, during The Hollywood Squares parody, one of the questions was about the famous Catch Phrase made famous by Last Action Hero.
 The answer, as said by Mark, was "Hey!
 I paid 7 bucks to see this piece of-" *BZZ* "Ohh sorry we ran out of time!"

-- Darker and Edgier: The show was this compared to just about any other Nick show being made at the time, dishing out some pretty heavy-handed humor (see Getting Crap Past the Radar below) and featuring a relatively adult ensemble cast (a good portion of which was over the age of 21).
+- Darker and Edgier: Compared to just about any other Nick show being made at the time, dishing out some pretty heavy-handed humor (see Getting Crap Past the Radar below) and featuring a relatively adult ensemble cast (a good portion of which was over the age of 21).
 Not to mention the titular "roundhouse" - which was a pretty (literally and figuratively) dark setting for what was supposed to be a kid's show.
 This is most likely the reason why the show never really took off with viewers, as it was pretty quickly replaced with the far more kid friendly (and better-remembered) All That after airing for only two years and four seasons (at least it got a proper finale).

 - Dartboard of Hate: In the Christmas episode, during the Hollywood Giftwrap segment, Amy opens a gift wrapped in this manner and finds a Shannon Doherty dartboard.
 This wasn't the first 90210-related Take That on the show and it definitely wasn't the last.